SCI: A Spectrum Concentrated Implicit Neural Compression for Biomedical Data: Conclusions

 \textbf{Limitations.~~~~}As an emerging technique, our approach is limited in several aspects.
 Firstly, current implementation requires relatively longer time than commercial compression methods, since it takes time to search for the proper network parameters fitting the target data.
 Secondly, we only remove within-block redundancy, taking inter-block redundancy into consideration (similar to incorporating non-local similarity) can further improve the compression.
 We expect to devote more efforts on acceleration and performance boosting of this promising new compression approach.

-\textbf{Future work.~~~~}We plan to combine meta-learning to find the manifold of a specific biomedical data in INR space and equip with the CUDA implementation to boost \M's speed and accuracy.
+\textbf{Future work.~~~~}We plan to combine meta-learning to find the manifold of a specific biomedical data in INR space to boost \M's compression speed.
 It is also a worth studying topic to combine network compression for shortening the coding length and non-local ensemble for removing inter-block redundancy.